katherineara/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-It was challenging to understand the code that I was implementing.
+Describe any challenges encountered while building the app ~ It was challenging to understand the code that I was implementing.
 I had to stop and re-read each line many times so I could truly internalize the meaning and grasp a better understanding of what I was coding.